 “More than you think.
 It’s incredibly agile, and getting close to it causes effects similar to Pressure.
 It’s probably going to try and stay away from us until the onix get here, then run for it, maybe striking at us along the way.”

-“Then those of you with fast pokemon to keep it in check, come with Ranger Seishi and I. The rest of you, try to capture the onix if you can if you can, but if not…” Miko glances at Kemuri.
+“Then those of you with fast pokemon to keep it in check, come with Ranger Seishi and I. The rest of you, try to capture the onix if you can, but if not…” Miko glances at Kemuri.
 “Do what you need to survive.”

 “Right.”
 Blue sets aside his desire to fight the absol again.
 He pulls the bag of pokeballs out and hands out all the Heavy Balls in it, keeping one for himself.
 If he misses a throw at an onix, he doesn’t deserve a second try.
 “Someone with a tanky pokemon, with me!
 They’re almost here!”
 He rushes down the slope into the cavern, heading for the other tunnel as the Rangers head toward the absol with Payton.